nackjicholson/aiosql/docker/README.md

 # AioSQL Docker Tests

-As MySQL et MariaDB cannot be installed one alongside the other easily, this directory attempts at providing a docker solution with 3 servers (for sqlite + postgres, mysql and mariadb) and their 3 clients.
+As MySQL et MariaDB cannot be installed one alongside the other easily, this directory provides a docker solution with 3 servers (for postgres, mysql and mariadb) and their clients.
+Databse sqlite3 and duckdb are run with mariadb because it has the lowest load.

 ## Servers